-- (a) Building, renovation, modification, or razing of a structure; or - (b) Movement or shaping of earth, sediment, or a natural or built feature - Construction general permit (CGP) An NPDES general permit that regulates stormwater discharges from construction activities that disturb one or more acres, or smaller sites that are part of larger common plan of development or sale. - Cut An act by which soil or rock is dug into, quarried, uncovered, removed, displaced, or relocated and the conditions resulting from those actions.
+- (a) Building, renovating, modifying, or razing of a structure; or - (b) Movement or shaping of earth, sediment, or a natural or built feature - Construction general permit (CGP) An NPDES general permit that regulates stormwater discharges from construction activities that disturb one or more acres, or smaller sites that are part of larger common plan of development or sale that disturb one or more acres. - Cut An act by which soil or rock is dug into, quarried, uncovered, removed, displaced, or relocated and the conditions resulting from those actions.